Seasonality in the tourist accommodation sector

 A similar approach is used in Table 3.
 However, here the period of observation is extended to the two peak and two slowest months.
 At EU-28 level, the peak months of July and August accounted for 33 % of nights spent in tourist accommodation.
 At the other end, the slowest months (January and November) represented 9 % of the annual nights spent.
 The two peak months were most pronounced in Croatia (62 %), Bulgaria (46 %) and Greece (44 %), while the two slowest months were least significant also in those three countries as well as in Cyprus.

 In all EU Member States, the peak months for the tourist accommodation sector were July and August, while the slowest months differ across the countries.

 Seasonality in the tourist accommodation sector was less pronounced for establishments operating as a hotel than for other types of establishments

 In only four countries, hotels had to rely on the third quarter for more than half of their overnight stays: Montenegro (63 %), Bulgaria (58 %), Croatia (57 %) and Greece (55 %).
 Establishments active in other segments of the accommodation sector had a much higher peak in the period July to September.
-In five countries, more than 85 % of all overnight stays in campsites were in the third quarter: Montenegro (92 %), Former Yugoslav Republic of Macedonia (90 %), Bulgaria and Serbia (both at 89 %) and Poland (88 %).
+In Montenegro, Croatia and Greece, more than 70 % of all nights in holiday and other short stay accommodation were spent during the third quarter.
+In seven countries, more than 85 % of all overnight stays in campsites were in the third quarter: Serbia (93 %), Montenegro (91 %), Former Yugoslav Republic of Macedonia (90 %), Slovakia and Bulgaria (both at 88 %), Czech Republic (87 %) and Poland (86 %).

 Domestic versus inbound tourists